nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

 >`(x=> x(x))` is a *Function*!!!

 This was a real breakthrough for me.
-When I realized that this statement was a function, I rewrote the whole thing, and replaced it with the word `function x`, signifying a function that takes 1 parameter.
+When I realized that this statement was a function, I rewrote the whole thing, and replaced it with the word `function x`, signifying a function that takes 1 parameter without caring about the implementation of that function.

 **ex.
 3-10: Reducing the Y Combinator**
 ```javascript